dracula/visual-basic-6/README.md

-# Dracula for VB6
+# Dracula for Visual Basic 6

-> A dark theme for VB6
+> A dark theme for Visual Basic 6

 ![Screenshot](./screenshot.png)

 ## Install

-All instructions can be found at [draculatheme.com/vb6](https://draculatheme.com/vb6).
+All instructions can be found at [draculatheme.com/visual-basic-6](https://draculatheme.com/visual-basic-6).

 ## Community